-In Year 11 students are introduced to the College and University Guidance team through 6 Wellbeing sessions: the opening 3 focus on helping them to make their IBDP Options choices by considering the decisionmaking process and how it might influence future plans.
-This input is supplemented with follow-up tasks, facilitated by Form Tutors, which aim to help students with the research process and decision-making about their IB choices.
-The 3 remaining Wellbeing sessions introduce students to the Bridge U platform, an integral feature of careers research and university selection and application at BIS.
+In Year 11 students are introduced to the College and University Guidance team through 2 Wellbeing sessions focussing on Future Pathways.
+These sessions are delivered before students make their IB Options choices.
+This is a great way for students to think about Future Pathways both in terms of their IB Options and any future university studies they may wish to pursue.

+Later in term one the CUG team will deliver 3 further sessions on Career Pathways.
+At this stage we also introduce students to the Bridge U platform, an integral feature of careers research and university selection and application at BIS.
 The tasks completed in these sessions help students identify strengths and interests in addition to developing their knowledge about Higher Education and how they might approach research in this area.

-There is also the opportunity to schedule a oneto-one meeting with an allocated University Guidance Counsellor later in the school year if students wish to discuss their choices and how they might fit with future plans.
+Year 11 students are also welcome to schedule a one-to-one meeting with a University Guidance Counsellor at any point in the school year if students wish to discuss their choices and how they might fit with future plans.
 The entire process is designed to assist each student in making informed subject choices based on academic ability, personal preferences and fit.
 These choices are also considered in the context of potential pathways to university, postgraduate study and possible career paths.